zikula/core/src/docs/en/dev/zikula_sf_translator.md

 ## Important notes
 From Symfony translator documentation
 >Each time you create a new translation resource (or install a bundle that includes a translation resource), be sure to clear your cache so that Symfony can discover the new translation resources.

 There is something new in Symfony translator that was not available with legacy mode.
 Lets say we have a website with 3 languages en (strings are in en) de and pl.
 All languages are enabled but some translations are missing for some strings.
 Normally it would show english as default because strings are in english.
-Falback locale is a feature that reads translator 'fallback' setting from config.yml and set this as locale to show instead the one that is missing.
+Fallback locale is a feature that reads translator 'fallback' setting from config.yml and set this as locale to show instead the one that is missing.
 So when viewing german site in polish language and polish translations are not complete while the german are it will show german string but that will happen only when translator fallback setting locale is set to de.
 At the end there is always english string.

 ## See also sources
 * Gettext documentation https://www.gnu.org/software/gettext/manual/gettext.html#I18n_002c-L10n_002c-and-Such